nucypher/nucypher/docs/source/glossary.rst

       1 NU = 10\ :sup:`18` NuNits.

     Period
-      A timeframe of approximately a day in the NuCypher Network.
+      A timeframe of approximately 7 days in the NuCypher Network.

     PKE
       Public-key encryption.